RoarkCats/damodpack-1-islands/README.md

 3. Enter a commit message
 4. Stage and commit all or select changes
 5. <ins>Sync changes</ins> with the online repo

+## Releasing Update
+1. Navigate to the [Releases](https://github.com/RoarkCats/damodpack-1-islands/releases) tab in the online repo
+2. Click "Create a new release"
+3. Create and attach a zip file with the latest `overrides` folder, `manifest.json`, and `modlist.html`
+   - Name this along the lines of `DaModpack_1.0.0`
+4. Create a new tag for the release, this should be the version number (Ex `1.0.0`)
+   - See semantic versioning (`Breaking.Feature.Fix`/`Major.Minor.Patch`)
+   - Increment minor for mod changes and patch for config/quests
+5. Set release title (Ex `DaModpack 1.0.0`)
+6. Set release description with changelog, this should document all commits since last release
+7. Check the "Set as pre-release" box if not ready for public
+8. Publish release
+9. Upload the zip file from Step 3 to CurseForge

 ## Initializing this repository with VSCode
 1. Open VSCode, click source control ![source control 3 dots connected by lines](https://github.com/user-attachments/assets/460be682-14b6-4328-9e1f-a299009607ce)